Towny-Network/Worldshop/README.md

 - Prevent items from being duped by being sold twice (sell detection)
 - (Maybe) Make nation options like front page nation items
 - Some customizable options (inventory texture, thank you messages, etc).
+- Simple database lookup website for staff to use to confirm trades n such
+- A discord bot that does the same as above ^^

 ## Error Codes